-Yandex Web Developer plata | RUB 808K-RUB 5.49M+ | Levels.fyi
+Yandex Web developer Plata | RUB 808K-RUB 5.49M+ | Levels.fyi

-Web Developer naknada in Russia u Yandex ukupno iznosi RUB 3.75M year za G16.
-Medijan year paketa naknade in Russia ukupno iznosi RUB 2.16M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Web developer kompenzacija in Russia u Yandex iznosi RUB 3.75M po year za G16.
+Medijana year kompenzacionog paketa in Russia iznosi RUB 2.16M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa